-If a distribution was made payable to an Account Owner, a 1099-Q was mailed to the Account Owner and is available via secure online access at Virginia529.com.
+If a distribution was made payable to an account owner, a 1099-Q was mailed to the account owner and is available via secure online access at Virginia529.com.
 Simply log in to your account, locate the “View My Account” tab, and select “1099-Q(s)” from the dropdown.
-Due to privacy issues, if a distribution was payable to a school or to the beneficiary, the beneficiary will receive the Form 1099-Q in the mail.
-In these instances, 1099-Qs will not be available online.
+Pursuant to IRS regulations, if a distribution was made directly to a beneficiary, to a K-12 school or eligible educational institution, the beneficiary will receive the Form 1099-Q in the mail.
+Beneficiaries can set up their own secure login at Virginia529.com only to view their 1099-Q online.

 Reporting 1099-Q Amounts on Your Tax Return